 - Bake at 350 degrees for 1 hour.

 - Carefully remove from oven and place on counter or rack to cool for 1 hour.
 The cheesecake will appear high like a souffle, but will shrink down as it cools.
-Refrigerate for a few hours or overnight is best.
+Allow to cool for at least one hour.
+Then cover and refrigerate.
+Refrigerate for a few hours before serving, or overnight is best.